IgorMundstein/WinMemoryCleaner/README.md

 ### Why has the app been flagged as Malware/Virus and blocked by Windows Defender, SmartScreen, or Antivirus?

-One of the reasons for this **false alarm** is that the application adds entries to the registry and task scheduler to run the application at startup.
-Windows doesn't “like” applications with administrator privileges running at startup.
+One of the reasons for this **false alarm** is that the application adds entries to the registry and creates a scheduled task to run at startup.
+Windows doesn't suggest letting applications with administrator privileges run at startup.
 I understand that, but this is the way to do it.
-I apologize, but the application cannot deep clean memory without administrator privileges.
+I apologize, but the application cannot perform a deep memory clean without administrator privileges.

 That's a common issue that persists every time a new app version is released.
 I constantly submit the executable to Microsoft.
 Usually, it takes up to 72 hours for Microsoft to remove the detection.
 It helps if more users [submit the app for malware analysis](https://www.microsoft.com/en-us/wdsi/filesubmission)